 - Be positive always; you would need to adapt to the new location.

-Exactly three months from arrival I was successfully invited to an interview and followed by a second interview; both were successful and I got a contract position in my occupation and worked for 3 months full time.
-It was a short-term project and learned a lot from it, and all the learning aspects I got from SOPA.
-All my friends and everyone whom I knew surprised that I found a job within 3 months!
+Three months after arrival I was successfully invited to an interview, followed by a second interview; both were successful and I got a contract position in my field and worked for 3 months full time.
+It was a short-term project and learned a lot from it.
+I was able to use many things I learned during my SOPA courses.
+All my friends and everyone whom I knew were surprised that I found a job within 3 months!

 Finally, I thank SOPA for their high-valued support before and after arrival to Regina.
 We are happy to be in Canada and give our experience to others.